Guardians of Oz: Release

 The film's teaser premiered on February 11, 2014.
 As of 19 May 2014, it has been reported that the film was sold to Top Films Distribution (Eastern Europe), Shooting Star (Middle East) and Cine Colombia (Colombia).
 With the budget of $55 million pesos ($4.5 million USD), it is the most expensive film produced by Ánima Estudios.
 The film's official Mexican trailer was released on 16 January 2015.
 The English-language trailer was released on 1 April 2015.
 The film was later screened at the 2015 Cannes Film Festival.

 The film was released on DVD in the United Kingdom on February 13, 2017, distributed by eOne.
 It was originally set to be released between in Q4 2015/Q1 2016 before its delay.

 Grindstone Entertainment and Lionsgate released this film in the United States on January 24, 2017 in straight-to-video format.

+Reception

 Box office

 On its opening weekend in Mexico, the film opened at #3, grossing $13.1 million pesos ($0.79 million USD).
 It has grossed $21.8 million pesos in total.